segfault88/hamster_wheel/README.md

 # Receipt Printer Task Manager

-A simple HTTP endpoint for printing tasks to an attached receipt printer, designed for on-board task management.
+A simple HTTP endpoint for printing beautifully formatted tasks to an attached receipt printer, designed for on-board task management.

 ## Overview

 This project provides a web interface and API endpoint that allows you to:
 - Enter task titles and descriptions through a simple web form
+- Generate professionally formatted task images with proper typography
-- Print tasks directly to a USB-connected receipt printer
+- Print high-quality task receipts to a USB-connected receipt printer
-- Automatically cut the receipt after printing
+- Automatically cut receipts after printing with timestamps

 Perfect for boats, RVs, workshops, or any environment where you need physical task reminders that won't rely on digital devices.
+The image-based rendering ensures consistent, readable formatting regardless of printer capabilities.

 ## Setup